avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 # Download Pre-Built Components

-You can download the pre-built Components (ready to deploy) and skip *Modifying and Building The Example Components* step below.
+You can download the pre-built Components (ready to deploy) and skip the *Modifying and Building The Example Components* step below.

 * Basic Demo:
     [iotc-gg-component-basic-demo-2.0.0.zip](https://downloads.iotconnect.io/greengrass/components/iotc-gg-component-basic-demo-2.1.0.zip)